dotnet/designs/accepted/2021/workloads/workload-installation.md

     - Provider key (Dependency Provider Key)
     - Size required on disk
 - MSIs
-  - The MSI should create a reference counting key in the registry: `HKLM\Software\Classes\Installer\Dependencies\<DependencyProviderKey>`
+  - The MSI should create a reference counting key in the registry: `HKLM\Software\Classes\Installer\Dependencies\{DependencyProviderKey}`

 ### Workload pack MSIs
 - DependencyProviderKey should include the Pack ID, full semantic version of the workload pack, and InstallerPlatform.
 The full semantic version should be used since multiple packs with the same ID but different versions can be installed side-by-side and should have separate reference counts
   - `InstallerPlatform` won't be part of the path to the reference counting key, but 32-bit processes will end up reading / writing under the WOW6432Node key
-- The MSI should create a workload pack installation record: `HKLM\SOFTWARE\Microsoft\dotnet\InstalledPacks\<Pack ID>\<Pack Version>`.
+- The MSI should create a workload pack installation record: `HKLM\SOFTWARE\Microsoft\dotnet\InstalledPacks\{pack-id}\{pack-version}`.
 It should also create the following values under the workload pack installation record:
   - DependencyProviderKey: To link the workload pack installation record with the ref counting key
   - Product Code, Upgrade Code, and Product Version: To support uninstallation